Skip to content

 Getting an appointment/help faster

 You may face long waiting times if you are on public medical aid in Germany.
 This is because a practice must pay large sums to get a “Kassensitz” license to be allowed to bill the public health system.
-It is easier to get an appointment when you are on private medical aid.
+It is easier to get an appointment when you are on a private medical aid.

 Some suggestions on how to get an appointment faster: